1. Home

 Here are a few important things to consider:

-If you'll be staying any distance from Provincetown, you need to consider how far you're willing to travel to reach your ultimate destination.
+If you're staying in any town other than Provincetown, think about how far you're willing to travel to reach your ultimate destination on the Cape.

 Which towns are near enough to make the Boston-Provincetown ferry a convenient choice?